NeggFriedRice/beyblade-battle-sim/README.md

 ## Code style
 - PEP8 style

+For more information on the PEP8 code style please visit: https://peps.python.org/pep-0008/

 Please note that Line 458 of class.py file and ASCII banner art in art.py excceeds the 79 character limit due to long variable name and nesting.
 # Help Documentation